 Vitamin D3 Questions

-And if you're curious why a Vitamin D3 deficiency is being discussed on a website primarily devoted to reading instruction, you might be interested in The Diet Piece of the Dyslexia Puzzle.
+If you're curious why a Vitamin D3 deficiency is being discussed on a website primarily devoted to reading instruction, you might be interested in The Diet Piece of the Dyslexia Puzzle.

 How Is Vitamin D3 Different than Vitamin D?